-Tourism: In 2022, more than 24 million tourists visited Turkey.
-Concentrated in Istanbul and along the Mediterranean coast, Turkey's tourism industry directly accounts for about 7.3% of GDP and 8.4% of employment.
+Tourism: In 2023, more than 49.2 million tourists visited Turkey.
+Concentrated in Istanbul and along the Mediterranean coast, Turkey's tourism industry directly accounts for about 12% of GDP and 10% of employment.
 The most popular destinations include historical sites and western beaches.
-Visitors from Germany, Russia, Georgia, Iran, Bulgaria, and other countries spent over \$42.3 billion in 2021, which is a substantial increase over 2020's spending of \$26.3 billion.
-In 2020, due to COVID, tourism took a major hit.
-Prior to 2020, the rebound in international tourism and spending was attributed perception of improved diversified security. а tourism industry, and a weakened lira.
+Visitors from Germany, Russia, Georgia, Iran, Bulgaria, and other countries spent over \$52.2 billion in 2023, which is a substantial increase over 2020's spending of \$26.3 billion.
+In 2020, tourism took a major hit due to COVID-19.
+Prior to 2020, the 2019 rebound in international tourism and spending was attributed to a perception of improved security, a diversified tourism industry, and a weakened lira weakeneu iiia.